skiby7/skiby7.github.io/_course/lesson-2.md

 # factorial(5) → 5 * factorial(4) → 5 * 4 * factorial(3) → ... → 5 * 4 * 3 * 2 * 1
 ```

-> 📓**Exercise:** write two functions to compute the fibonacci sequence, one using loops and one using recursion.
+> 📓**Exercise:** write three functions to compute the n-th element of the fibonacci, where `n` is passed as a parameter.
+In one implementation use loops, in the other two use recursion, with both `if-else` and `match-case` statements.
+Finally use a for loop to print the sequence up to 10.
+The function signature must be `fibonacci(n: int) -> int`.
+Soloutions can be found [here](fib.py).